footfish/speaker-verification-api-demo/README.md

 ## Heroku Deployment:
 The application can quickly be deployed to [Heroku](https://www.heroku.com/).
 You will need a Heroku account and the [Heruku cli](https://devcenter.heroku.com/articles/heroku-cli) installed.
-_This deployment used Heroku mongolab addon which was discontinued on November 10, 2020, you will need to use an equivalent MongoDb service._
+_The original deployment used Heroku mongolab addon which was discontinued on November 10, 2020, you will need to use an equivalent MongoDb service - the demo is currently using a sandbox MongoDB Atlas tier._
 ```
 heroku create
 #Env. variables (If using mongolab MONGODB_URI will be set up automatically)